zhangxiangxiao/Crepe/README.md

 # Crepe

 This repository contains code in Torch 7 for text classification from character-level using convolution networks.
-It can be used to reproduce the results in the following article
+It can be used to reproduce the results in the following article:
 Xiang Zhang, Yann LeCun.
 Text Understanding from Scratch.
 [Arxiv 1502.01710](http://arxiv.org/abs/1502.01710).

 ## Components